Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 #### POWER BI
   1. launched the power bi environment.
-  2. importation of both datasets using the TEXT/CSV file extension.
+  2. Importation of both datasets using the TEXT/CSV file extension.
-  3. explored and cleaned the dataset
+  3. Explored and cleaned the dataset.
-  4. confirmed the intergrity of the datasets by using data quality, profile distribution, and data options.
+  4. Confirmed the integrity of the datasets by using column quality, column distribution, and column profile options under the view tab(screenshot of this).

 ---

-### Exploratory Data Analysis
+### Exploratory Data Analysis (EDA)
-EDA involved the exploring of the data to answer some questions about the data such as;
+EDA involves exploring the data to answer some questions about the data such as;
 - What is the overall sales trend
 - Which products are top sellers
 - What are the products on peak sales? (pivot tables and charts for both datasets here)